HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Championed BDD integration testing with Capybara
 - Improved development workflow by establishing clear git guidelines
 - Mentored other developers across teams on best practices in Ruby and automated testing
+- Crafted component architecture diagrams for new and existing systems
-- Designed highly impactful features to automate manual processes
+- Designed and implemented highly impactful features to automate manual processes
 - Wrote clearly defined user stories with clear and specific technical requirements for epics
-- Ran efficient stand-up meetings to identify blockers {: .list-plus}
+- Ran efficient stand-up meetings to identify blockers
+- Gave engineering-wide presentation on Active Record queries for peformance, efficiency, and security
+- Conducted live coding and technical design interviews
+- Refactored endpoints to reduce the number of database queries and reduce latency

+{: .list-plus}

 #### Weill Cornell Medicine, New York, NY